 Each morning I was woken up not by the typical rooster back home, but instead by howler monkeys in the trees and the seemingly millions of birds overhead.

-And each evening I would enter my room wondering what critter was going to be my roommate for the night.
+Each evening I would enter my room wondering what critter was going to be my roommate for the night.
 One evening it was a black centipede, another a light green lizard and on a particular fun night, the largest cricket-like bug wanted to share a bed.

 My room was true to the properties name, decked out in a dozen shades of blue.
 It was fully equipped with two beds, bathroom, shower and sink.
 Though, there were no hair dyers or flat irons allowed because the retreat is operated by solar power with minimal power usage.